 - If my tenant moved out, I created the ad, reviewed every rental application, conducted tenant screening, ran credit reports, and showed the rental property to a prospective renter myself.

-Flash forward five years, I took advantage of the real estate boom and sold my California rental property with the help of a realtor.
+Flash forward five years, I took advantage of the real estate boom and sold my California rental property while living in France with the help of a realtor.

-To avoid capital gains tax, I reinvested the proceeds to purchase two new investment properties in two different emerging real estate markets located in different states, also remotely.
+To avoid capital gains tax, I reinvested the proceeds into two investment properties in two different emerging real estate markets

-- I also purchased a big old Victorian home on the East Coast that was converted into a multi-unit 4-plex apartment.
+- A Victorian home on the East Coast converted into a multi-unit 4-plex apartment.

 Every rental situation is different.